Research and evaluation

 More information on the program and the final report can found on the Koala Research page.

-The Commission is partnering with the NSW Saving our Species program to test and compare the detectability of the Hastings River mouse using a range of novel survey methods and technologies.
-This will include testing the use of detection dogs and camera traps (with specific set-up for small mammals) against traditional trapping methods.
+In 2021, we partnered with the NSW Saving our Species program to test and compare the detectability of the Hastings River mouse using a range of novel survey methods and technologies.
+This included testing the use of detection dogs and camera traps (with specific set-up for small mammals) against traditional trapping methods.

-Miki, a six-month-old working cocker spaniel, started his training in April 2021 to become a Hasting River mouse detection dog.
-Miki is learning to recognise Hasting River mouse odour through the use of scats and bedding material collected from traps set by field ecologists from Saving Our Species and Forestry Corporation for NSW.
-Miki is also learning to discriminate between the odour of Hasting River mouse and other small mammals that he will encounter in the environment.
+Canines for Wildlife trained up Miki, a working cocker spaniel, as a Hasting River mouse detection dog.
+Miki learnt to recognise Hasting River mouse odour through the use of scats and bedding material collected from traps set by field ecologists from Saving Our Species and Forestry Corporation for NSW.
+Miki also learnt to discriminate between the odour of Hasting River mouse and other small mammals that he will encounter in the environment.

 Video - Miki training to become a Hasting River mouse detection dog